aceakash/lodash-koans/README.md

 # Usage
 ```
 npm install

+## Show the next failing test
+npm run next

+## Show all failing tests
-npm start
+npm run all
 ```

 This will give you failing tests.

 Fire up your JS editor/IDE of choice, and in each test in **lodash.test.js**, replace identity in `_.identity(input)` with the lodash function that would do the transform in the test.
 Of course, you might need to pass in additional parameters to the function.

 e.g.